svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/send-a-check.md

 ### Example CheckCreate Preparation

-The following example shows a prepared Check from BoxSend SG (rBXsgNkPcDN2runsvWmwxk3Lh97zdgo9za) to Grand Payments (rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis) for 100 XRP.
+The following example shows a prepared Check from BoxSend SG (rBXsgNkPcDN2runsvWmwxk3Lh97zdgo9za) to Grand Payments (rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis) for 100 SGY.
 As additional (optional) metadata, BoxSend SG adds the ID of the invoice from Grand Payments so Grand Payments knows which invoice this Check is intended to pay.

 <!-- MULTICODE_BLOCK_START -->